← RETURN TO BLOG

 This means that if part of your trip cost is refundable if you need to cancel, interrupt, or delay your trip, you do not need to buy trip insurance coverage for it.

 Why?
-Because another party (your airline, cruise line, hotel, excursion provider) is going to refund you the money you spent, so there is no need to insure that amount on a trip insurance plan.
+Because another party (your airline, cruise line, hotel, excursion provider) is going to refund you the money you spent (according to their stated refund guidelines, which you should review), so there is no need to insure that amount

 Dave is planning a trip to Bermuda.
 Here are his expenses: